gcko/online-classroom-example/packages/client/README.md

 ### `yarn test`

-To see a brief build out of test, please check [Lobby.test.js](src/lobby/Lobby.test.js).
+To see a brief list of tests, please check [Lobby.test.js](src/lobby/Lobby.test.js).